KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ## News:

+### Feb 10th '23

+- Spliced in an Adafruit TCA9548A I2C multiplexer to take care of the MCP4728s and the MCP23017 without having to individually flash addresses to the 4728.

 ### Feb 9th '23

 - Since I had used up ALL of the GPIO pins, I decided to put one of my MCP23017s to use.
 I chained them to the 3 DACs, so I have 8 GPIO pins free for eventual switcheroo or controleroo.